kaapana/kaapana/docs/source/user_guide/workflows.rst

 Detail View
 """""""""""
 For a more detailed look at a series, double-click a series card or click the eye icon at the top-right of the thumbnail to open the detail view in the side panel.
-This view comprises an OHIF-v3 viewer and a searchable metadata table for the selected series.
+This view comprises an OHIF-iframe viewer and a searchable metadata table for the selected series.

 .. image:: https://www.kaapana.ai/kaapana-downloads/kaapana-docs/stable/gif/detail_view.gif
    :alt: Detail view with OHIF viewer and metadata table